salesforce/tough-cookie/README.md

   * TTL(now) - compute the TTL relative to `now` (milliseconds).  `Date.now()` is used by default.
   * canonicalizedDoman()/cdomain() - return the canonicalized domain field (*TODO* full RFC5890 normalization)

+## CookieJar

+### Attributes

+  * rejectPublicSuffixes - Boolean: reject cookies with domains like "com" and "co.uk" (default: `true`)

+### Methods

+Since eventually this module would like to support database/remote/etc. CookieJars, continuation passing style is used for CookieJar methods.

+  * setCookie(cookieOrString, currentUrl, options, cb(err,cookie)) - attempt to set the cookie in the cookie jar.
+If the operation fails, an error will be given to the callback `cb`, otherwise the cookie (updated with some timestamps and other properties) is passed through.
+The `options` object can be omitted, but you can set `{http:false}` to say that this is a non-HTTP API (affects `HttpOnly` cookies) and `{strict:true}` turn on some extra validity checks.

+  * storeCookie(cookie, options, cb(err,cookie)) - called internally by setCookie.
+This is likely to be the "hook" that fancy CookieJars override.

+  * getCookies(currentUrl, options, cb(err,cookies)) - retrieve the list of cookies that apply to the current url.
+The `options` object can be omitted.
+If the url starts with `https:` or `wss:` then `{secure:true}` is implied for the options.
+Disable this by passing `{secure:false}`.
+If you want to simulate a non-HTTP API, pass the option `{http:false}`, otherwise it defaults to `true`.

 # Todo

   * Release to NPM
   * _full_ RFC5890/RFC5891 canonicalization for domains in `cdomain()`
     * the optional `punycode` requirement implements RFC3492, but RFC6265 requires RFC5891
   * better tests for `validate()`?
+  * getCookies sorting

 # Copyright and License